 Competencies are no longer based on the clinical aspect of the job but on leadership, business, professionalism, communication, and the knowledge of the current healthcare environment.
 The knowledge domain has 10 aspects that are evidenced based across the spectrum of management skills.
 The National Center for Healthcare Leadership (NCHL) developed a 3-domain, 26-competency model that was created for all levels of healthcare management that will position the nurse leader for the future of the healthcare industry.2 Figure 15-1 shows the 3 dimensions and competencies.

 NCHL health leadership competency model™.2

 Each of these models can be used to develop the characteristics required for today's ED nurse leader and the ability to develop “big picture thinking.”
 The shift from clinical thought processes to seeing the “big picture” is one of the prevalent challenges a nurse leader must overcome and this shift is part of the transition all new nurse leaders must face.

 Complicating this transition is the lack of understanding of the complexity of the role and responsibilities (Figure 15-2).
 Rarely is the organization cognizant of and forthcoming with the multiple and competing priorities of the job.
 Generally, the new director or manager is not adequately prepared for the specifics of the job.
 Rather candidates are interviewed and selected based on the key competencies associated with the role.

 ED director's responsibilities.

 There are 3 phases that nurse leaders face at each new level of management, the charge nurse, nurse manager, nurse director, and nurse executive.
-The 3 phases consist of the honeymoon phase, the conflict phase, and ...
+The 3 phases consist of the honeymoon phase, the conflict phase, and the resolution ...